Dealing with Arthritis, Joint And Back Pain In Your Older Dog

 Other Physical Therapies:

 Most dogs feel better and are more active after a good massage.
-It’s not only the increased circulation that helps, pets really love your touch and attention and they will feel better after it.
-Good sensations block bad sensations and you will see a difference in you dog when you have finished.
-Read about that here .
+It’s not only the increased circulation that helps, pets really love your touch and attention, and they will feel better after it.
+Good sensations block bad sensations, and you will see a difference in your dog when you have finished.
+Read about that here.

 Low-Level Laser Therapy

-There is no clear explanation at the moment as to how low-level laser radiation might decrease the pain of arthritis in your pet.
+There is no clear explanation currently as to how low-level laser radiation might decrease the pain of arthritis in your pet.
 But it might, and it is certainly worth a try if your veterinarian or human physical therapist has access to the apparatus.
 Its positive effects, when they are seen, appear similar to the application of external heat.
 In humans, one 2000 study found it, perhaps, beneficial.
-Read about that here .
+Read about that here.
 Other studies found no benefits.
 So in people, most insurers still consider LLLT to be an alternative, unproven treatment.
-As of my writing , neither Medicare nor Medicaid will pay for it.
+As of my writing, neither Medicare nor Medicaid will pay for it.
 The laser machines are FDA approved for safety – but not for effectiveness.
-Despite that, many veterinarians now offer low level laser treatments for your dog.
-If nothing more, most dogs are going to appreciate and respond positively the one-on-one attention this procedure provides.
+Despite that, many veterinarians now offer low-level laser treatments for your dog.
+If nothing more, most dogs are going to appreciate and respond positively to the one-on-one attention this procedure provides.
 More recent studies found that LLLT significantly reduced the debilitating joint inflammation that accompanies arthritis in experimental animals and that the treatments reduced chronic arthritis pain and improved circulation in damaged joints.
 How frequently to use this procedure and at what energy levels in pets remains to be determined.
 For now, guidelines for humans are all that we have.